 The warm temperament of the Spaniards, as well as the country’s summer temperatures and coastline, have long attracted tourists, especially those from the Northern European mists.
 However, the country has much more to offer than the beaches of the Costa Brava and the Costa del Sol, as beautiful as they are.

-As a matter of facts, one of the wonderful things about a holiday in Spain, are the country’s many markets.
+In fact, one of the wonderful things about a holiday in Spain, are the country’s many markets.
 Should they be traditional fish markets, food markets, flower markets or flea markets, Spain’s markets are legendary.

 Most guide books will point you in the right direction for flea markets, but when visiting Spain the word to remember is Rastro which has several meanings, one of which is flea market.
 With the exception of “El Rastro” in Madrid, which is a large street market, most rastros in Spain are nothing like flea markets we know, but are in fact small stores run by volunteers with profits donated to charity.
 They sell anything and everything including clothes, furniture, garden tools and ornaments, paintings, posters, magazines, toys and games, shop and industrial fittings.
 Nothing is restored but it’s usually in good condition, or at least repairable, and everything is uniquely Spanish.